iotaledger/introduction-docs/docs/guides/migration_mechanism.md

   viable option, we decided not to include support for WOTS as it brought several legacy problems we did not want, including:
     - WOTS signatures are very large and make up a disproportional amount of data in a transaction (note that our PoW requirement in Chrysalis' Phase 2 was dependent on the size of the message).
-Additionally, there were no real bounds on how big such signatures could grow to (even if, per the default, we only supported 3 security levels in our libraries).
+Additionally, there were no real bounds on how big such signatures could grow to (even if, per the default, we only supported three security levels in our libraries).
     - We would have needed to pollute our new Chrysalis Phase 2 models with support for these addresses and signatures, adding unnecessary complexity to what should be a clean protocol.